This post is all about college tips freshman should know.

 Simplify your college packing with our amazing FREE Dorm Packing List.
 Simply click the button below to get your College Dorm Packing List delivered straight to your inbox!

-4. Stay Organized/ Have A Calender
+4. Stay Organized/ Have A Calendar

 Whether it's Google Calendars or a physically planner, you have to write your work down and stay organized.
 Most professors will give you a syllabus at the beginning of the semester and expect you to remember the due dates of a paper all the way in December.
 If you don't write this stuff down you will forget!